 - Install new street furniture, tree planting and landscaping improvements along this stretch of Captain Scott Road.

 The same as option one, but in addition proposes a raised island in the middle of West Coast Road to prevent vehicles turning right from West Coast Road onto Captain Scott Road.

 Banning the right-turn will reduce the risk of vehicle collisions and improve the eastbound traffic flow on West Coast Road, as turning vehicles will no longer block the traffic lane.

-We invited feedback to help us decide whether to proceed with the proposal and to ensure the final design meets the needs of the community.
+From 24 March to 15 April 2016, we invited feedback to help us decide whether to proceed with the proposal and to ensure the final design would meet the needs of the community.

 Based on feedback received and local priorities, the Waitakere Ranges Local Board decided not to proceed with the project.